w3c/wai-bcase/alt-version.md

 {% include toc.html type="end" %}
 {:/}

-_Editors Note: This is a rough draft idea.[^7] The language is not complete or polished._[^test2]

-[^7]: This is a test reference!

-[^test2]: This is a yet another test reference…

 <h2 id="intro">Introduction</h2>
 <p>The justification to commit resources to a project is often called a "business case".
 Business cases usually document an analysis of a project's value in meeting the organization's objectives, the cost-benefit analysis, and the expected outcomes.</p>
 <p><strong>Note:</strong> &quot;Websites&quot; through this document includes web applications and is applicable to other digital technology.</p>

 <h3 id="allusers">Accessibility Benefits All Users</h3>
 Web accessibility means that websites, tools, and technologies are designed and developed so that people with disabilities can use them.
-Web accessibility also benefits people <em>without</em> disabilities[^1].
+Web accessibility also benefits people <em>without</em> disabilities[^without].
 For example:
-[^without]
 <ul>
  <li>people using mobile phones, smart watches, smart TVs, and other devices with small screens, different input modes, etc.</li>
  <li>older people with changing abilities due to ageing</li>